TosbackCgusBridge-Bot/CGUs-versions/Cableone/Terms of Service.md

 You are responsible for any misuse of the Services that you have contracted for, even if the inappropriate activity was committed by a friend, family member, guest, employee or customer with access to your account.
 Therefore, you should take steps to ensure that others do not gain unauthorized access to the Services and ensure that users you have authorized do not engage in any of the "Prohibited Uses and Activities" identified above.

 You are solely responsible for the security of any device you choose to connect to the Services, including any data stored on that device.
-In particular, Cable One/Sparklight recommends against enabling file or printer sharing of any sort.
-Cable One/Sparklight recommends that any files or services you do choose to make available for remote access be protected with a strong password, personal firewall or as otherwise appropriate.
+In particular, Sparklight recommends against enabling file or printer sharing of any sort.
+Sparklight recommends that any files or services you do choose to make available for remote access be protected with a strong password, personal firewall or as otherwise appropriate.

-**How Does Cable One/Sparklight address inappropriate content and transmissions?**
+**How Does Sparklight address inappropriate content and transmissions?**

 There may be content on the Internet or otherwise available through the Services which may be offensive to some individuals, or which may not be in compliance with all federal, state and local laws, regulations and other rules.
 For example, it is possible to obtain access to content which is harassing, threatening, intimidating, pornographic or offensive, particularly to children.
-Cable One/Sparklight does not assume any responsibility for the content contained on the Internet or otherwise available through the Services.
-You must assume the risk of accessing content through the Service and Cable One/Sparklight shall not have any liability for any claims, losses, actions, damages, suits or proceedings arising out of or otherwise relating to access to such content.
+Sparklight does not assume any responsibility for the content contained on the Internet or otherwise available through the Services.
+You must assume the risk of accessing content through the Service and Sparklight shall not have any liability for any claims, losses, actions, damages, suits or proceedings arising out of or otherwise relating to access to such content.
 Parents may want to use a program capable of restricting access to sexually explicit material on the Internet.
 Content questions or complaints should be addressed to the content provider.
 You are solely responsible for any information which you publish on the web or other Internet services.
 You must ensure that the recipient of the content is appropriate.
 For example, you must take appropriate precautions to prevent minors from receiving inappropriate content.
-Cable One/Sparklight reserves the right to refuse to post or to remove any information or materials, in whole or in part, that it, in its sole discretion, deems to be offensive, indecent, or otherwise inappropriate regardless of whether such material or its dissemination is unlawful.
-Cable One/Sparklight does not have any obligation to monitor transmissions made on the Services.
-However, Cable One/Sparklight does have the right to monitor such transmissions from time to time and to disclose the same in accordance with your subscriber agreement.
-By using the Services to reproduce, publish, display, transmit and distribute content, a user is warranting that the content complies with this Policy and authorizing Cable One/Sparklight to reproduce, publish, display, transmit and distribute such content as necessary for Cable One/Sparklight to deliver the content in a timely manner.
+Sparklight reserves the right to refuse to post or to remove any information or materials, in whole or in part, that it, in its sole discretion, deems to be offensive, indecent, or otherwise inappropriate regardless of whether such material or its dissemination is unlawful.
+Sparklight does not have any obligation to monitor transmissions made on the Services.
+However, Sparklight does have the right to monitor such transmissions from time to time and to disclose the same in accordance with your subscriber agreement.
+By using the Services to reproduce, publish, display, transmit and distribute content, a user is warranting that the content complies with this Policy and authorizing Sparklight to reproduce, publish, display, transmit and distribute such content as necessary for Sparklight to deliver the content in a timely manner.

 **What requirements apply to Electronic Mail?**

 The Services may not be used to or distribute e-mail or other forms of communications in violation of the "Prohibited Uses and Activities" described above.
 This includes, but is not limited to, bulk mailing of commercial advertising, informational announcements, charity requests, petitions for signatures and political or religious messages.
 Such messages may only be sent to those who have explicitly requested them.
 The Services may not be used to send messages to any individual who has indicated that he/she does not wish to receive messages from you.
 The Services may not be used to collect responses from unsolicited email sent from accounts on other Internet hosts or email services which violates this Policy or the acceptable use policy of any other Internet service provider.
 Moreover, unsolicited email may not direct the recipient to any website or other resource which uses the Services.
-You may not create a username or email address that, in the sole judgment of Cable One/Sparklight, is pornographic, patently offensive or misleading.
-You may not reference the Cable One/Sparklight network (e.g., by including "Organization: Cable One/Sparklight " in the header or by listing an IP address that belongs to the Cable One network) in any unsolicited email even if that email is not sent through the Cable One/Sparklight network.
-In the event that Cable One/Sparklight believes in its sole discretion that any subscriber name, account name, or e-mail address (collectively, an "identifier") on the Service may be used for, or is being used for, any misleading, fraudulent, or other improper or illegal purpose, Cable One/Sparklight (i) reserves the right to block access to and prevent the use of any of these identifiers, and (ii) may at any time require any customer to change his or her identifier.
-Cable One/Sparklight may at any time reserve any identifiers on the Service for Cable One/Sparklight's own purposes.
-Cable One/Sparklight is not responsible for the forwarding of email sent to any account which has been suspended or terminated.
-Such email will be returned to sender, ignored, deleted, or stored temporarily at Cable One/Sparklight's sole discretion.
-Cable One/Sparklight is not responsible for deleting or forwarding any e-mail sent to the wrong e-mail address by you or by someone else trying to send e-mail to you.
-In addition, Cable One/Sparklight may suspend or delete a Cable One/Sparklight email address after three (3) months of inactivity or other evidence of non-use.
+You may not create a username or email address that, in the sole judgment of Sparklight, is pornographic, patently offensive or misleading.
+You may not reference the Sparklight network (e.g., by including "Organization: Sparklight " in the header or by listing an IP address that belongs to the Sparklight network) in any unsolicited email even if that email is not sent through the Sparklight network.
+In the event that Sparklight believes in its sole discretion that any subscriber name, account name, or e-mail address (collectively, an "identifier") on the Service may be used for, or is being used for, any misleading, fraudulent, or other improper or illegal purpose, Sparklight (i) reserves the right to block access to and prevent the use of any of these identifiers, and (ii) may at any time require any customer to change his or her identifier.
+Sparklight may at any time reserve any identifiers on the Service for Sparklight's own purposes.
+Sparklight is not responsible for the forwarding of email sent to any account which has been suspended or terminated.
+Such email will be returned to sender, ignored, deleted, or stored temporarily at Sparklight's sole discretion.
+Sparklight is not responsible for deleting or forwarding any e-mail sent to the wrong e-mail address by you or by someone else trying to send e-mail to you.
+In addition, Sparklight may suspend or delete a Sparklight email address after three (3) months of inactivity or other evidence of non-use.

 **What requirements apply to instant, video, and audio messages?**

 Each user is responsible for the contents of his or her instant, video, and audio messages and the consequences of any of these messages.
-Cable One/Sparklight assumes no responsibility for the timeliness, misdelivery or deletion of, or any failure to store, these messages.
+Sparklight assumes no responsibility for the timeliness, misdelivery or deletion of, or any failure to store, these messages.
 In the event that a Service account is terminated for any reason, all instant, video, and audio messages associated with that account (and any secondary accounts) will be permanently deleted as well.

 III.
 NETWORK MANAGEMENT AND LIMITATIONS ON BANDWIDTH CONSUMPTION

-The Cable One/Sparklight network is designed for typical usage by a typical residential computer user.
+The Sparklight network is designed for typical usage by a typical residential computer user.
 Computer activity resulting in excessive or sustained bandwidth consumption may burden the network and such usage may be restricted.
 Bandwidth on our network is a limited, shared resource among subscribers.
 Because we seek to provide the Service at a reasonable cost to the largest number of users, the use of our network is subject to usage limitations.
 Therefore, users must comply with the current bandwidth, data throughput, and other limitations on the Service, including the excessive use guidelines described below.
-Users must ensure their activity does not improperly restrict, inhibit, or degrade any other user's use of the Service, nor represent (in the sole but reasonable judgment of Cable One/Sparklight) an unusually large burden on the network itself.
-In addition, users must ensure that their activity does not improperly restrict, inhibit, disrupt, degrade or impede Cable One/Sparklight's ability to deliver the Service and monitor the Services, backbone, network nodes, and/or other network services.
+Users must ensure their activity does not improperly restrict, inhibit, or degrade any other user's use of the Service, nor represent (in the sole but reasonable judgment of Sparklight) an unusually large burden on the network itself.
+In addition, users must ensure that their activity does not improperly restrict, inhibit, disrupt, degrade or impede Sparklight's ability to deliver the Service and monitor the Services, backbone, network nodes, and/or other network services.

-**How does Cable One/Sparklight manage its Network?**
+**How does Sparklight manage its Network?**

-Cable One/Sparklight strives to provide customers the best experience when using our network, a shared resource among hundreds of thousands of customers.
+Sparklight strives to provide customers the best experience when using our network, a shared resource among hundreds of thousands of customers.

-Cable One/Sparklight may use tools and techniques to manage its network, deliver the Service, and ensure compliance with this Policy and the Subscriber Agreement.
+Sparklight may use tools and techniques to manage its network, deliver the Service, and ensure compliance with this Policy and the Subscriber Agreement.
 These tools and techniques are dynamic, like the network and its usage, and can and do change frequently.
-For example, these network management activities may include (i) identifying spam and preventing its delivery to customer e-mail accounts, (ii) detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content, (iii) limiting speeds during periods of extended congestion, (iv) requiring an upgrade or purchase of a different Internet service and (v) using other tools or techniques that Cable One/Sparklight may be required to implement in order to meet its goal of delivering the best broadband Internet experience to all its customers.
+For example, these network management activities may include (i) identifying spam and preventing its delivery to customer e-mail accounts, (ii) detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content, (iii) limiting speeds during periods of extended congestion, (iv) requiring an upgrade or purchase of a different Internet service and (v) using other tools or techniques that Sparklight may be required to implement in order to meet its goal of delivering the best broadband Internet experience to all its customers.

-**How does Cable One/Sparklight track usage?**
+**How does Sparklight track usage?**

 We collect data on customer traffic pattern usage through the use of traffic management software.
-Cable One/Sparklight reserves the right to conduct tests to improve network security, to enhance the performance of our network, and to determine whether to make available new service offerings.
+Sparklight reserves the right to conduct tests to improve network security, to enhance the performance of our network, and to determine whether to make available new service offerings.
 These technical tests are performed almost continuously and without notice.

 Users may also monitor their bandwidth usage in the MyBandwidth section of http://myaccount.cableone.net